Al-Ferguson/StarTrek/Misc STFC Doc/STFC Active Base Defense.md

 </details>
 <details><summary>Advanced Ship Slotting Options</summary>

-1. For Medium Level Members (L30-L49), this leverages ships that are quick and cheap to repair.
+1. For Medium Level Members (L30-L48), leverage ships that are quick, and cheap, to repair.
    - Baby Jelly Explorer
    - The Realta Explorer
    - The Turas Explorer
    - The ECS Fortunate Survey Ships
-1. For Large Level Members (L50+ with most of their research completed), they can use larger ships:
+1. For Large Level Members (L49+ with most of their research completed), they can use larger ships:
-   - Baby Jelly Explorer (still required)
+   - Baby Jelly Explorer (always required).
-   - Very Large Explorer (if not available, use a Realta Explorer)
+   - Very Large Explorer (if not available, use a Realta Explorer).
-   - Large 2nd Explorer (helps keep Baby Jelly alive)
+   - Large 2nd Explorer (if available).
+     - Helps keep Baby Jelly alive
+     - If available, this is where I would crew with Picard(C), Bev, and Harrison.
    - Very Large Survey Ships (if not available, use an ECS Fortunate)
+     - Large Capacity Survey ships make for quick Base Raiding.
+     - Large Capacity Survey ships make survive better against a simple Base Repair Defense.
+     - More Powerful Survey ships with Burning, and Hull Breaching, crews destroy Attackers more quickly.
    - If you are big enough, and have the larger ships, they can do double duty:
-     - Perform duties for Active Base Defense
+     - Perform duties for Active Base Defense.
-     - Perform PvP duties for Warships
+     - Perform PvP duties for Warships, when away from Base.
-     - Perform Base Cracking Duties
+     - Perform Base Cracking Duties, when away from Base.
-     - Perform Base Draining Duties
+     - Perform Base Draining Duties for Survey ships, when away from Base.
+1. As you get bigger, modify the original ships by:
+   - Using your Amalgam, or larger Survey ship, to replace a Survey ship from the original list.
+     - Use the Georgiou(C), Tyler, and a Storage Optimization Crew member for this ship so:
+       - It remains a very good Burning Crew ship when in Base.
+       - Has a large capacity when Base Stripping.
+     - Use Below Decks crewing to enhance Storage Optimization and/or Burning.
+   - Add a bigger, more survivable Explorer to crew with Picard(C), Bev, and Harrison.
+     - While the main purpose of this ship is completely in the first round of defense, the longer it survives, the longer the Baby Jelly is around.
+Prolonging its Shield Stripping capabilities.
+   - If you have more than 5 Dry Docks (and therefore ships), consider crewing:
+     - A large Base Cracking ship.
+       - Crew appropriately (see #incursion-event thread Base Cracking/Draining section).
+       - Battleships are usually best suited for Base Cracking, as they have best Hull Health.
+       - Explorers are close second for Base Cracking.
+     - A large PvP ship (or two).
+       - Crew a Battleship with SNW Strike Team Una or La'an as Capt, & Ortegas as 3rd Seater.
+       - Crew an Explorer with Weyoun(C), Ikat'ika, & Pon.
+       - Crew an Interceptor with Gul Dukat(C), Garak, & Damar.
+       - Particularly effective against an Attacker w/o Shields!
+     - A second (or even third) large Survey Ship:
+       - Still Crew for Burning and Hull Breach as this also helps survivability when Base Stripping.
+       - Use Below Decks Crewing to balance capacity with primary Base Stripper.
+       - Allows for use of multiple stripping ships (every 5s) when it makes sense.
 </details>
 <details><summary>Bold Defense vs Regular Defense outcomes</summary>